Timing of electives vary from what is listed. Please discuss when to take your electives with your advisor.

 - The department recommends that students register for and attend the BIOST 580 Seminar in Biostatistics every quarter.
 Six quarters are required.

-- In preparation for work on the thesis, students are expected to master research, presentation, and computational skills at the level covered in BIOST 561 Computational Skills for Biostatistics I and BIOST 562 Computational Skills for Biostatistics II.
-Taking these courses in the first year is recommended.
+- In preparation for work on the thesis, students are expected to master computational skills at the level covered in BIOST 561 Computational Skills for Biostatistics.
+Taking this course in the first year is recommended.

 - BIOST 590 Biostatistical Consulting is a required course and MS Thesis students typically take it at the end of Year 1 or during Year 2.
 Enrollment is limited to 4-6 students per quarter so advance planning is necessary.
 Students may email email@example.com to sign up for a quarter.

-- MS Theory Exam follows spring quarter of Year 1.
+- First Year (MS) Theory Exam follows spring quarter of Year 1.

 - MS Thesis completed by the end of Year 2.